LivInTheLookingGlass/Euler/python/README.rst

 ------------

 All files share a common prefix with their problem number.
 Several of the problems also have code leveraged as if they were a library.
+I am in the midst of moving these function into a library subfolder.
 That list is (approximately):

--  p0002 for the fibonacci sequence
--  p0003 for prime numbers and factors
 -  p0004 for palindrome detection
--  p0007 for is_prime()
 -  p0008 for iterating over a series in groups of n
 -  p0015 for n_choose_r
 -  p0018 for trianglar pathfinding